Logo

 Trevor Horn was pleased with the results and sold his PC equipment for an Apple Macintosh.

-At this stage of his career, Trevor Horn had lost his enthusiasm for producing 12-inch mixes of songs and brought in other remixers to make them, while concentrating on albums.
+At this stage of his career, Trevor Horn had lost his enthusiasm for producing 12-inch mixes of songs, and he brought in other remixers to make them while concentrating on albums.

-Trevor Horn co-wrote two songs with Terry Reid for his 1991 album, The Driver and "The Shape of Things to Come" for Cher's 1995 album It's a Man's World.
+Trevor Horn co-wrote two songs with Terry Reid for his 1991 album The Driver, and wrote "The Shape of Things to Come" for the 1995 Cher album It's a Man's World.

 Trevor Horn co-produced Mike Oldfield's 1992 album Tubular Bells II alongside Oldfield and Tom Newman.

-Trevor Horn co-wrote "Everybody Up", the theme song to the TV programme The Glam Metal Detectives, a comedy sketch show which appeared on BBC Two in 1995.
+Trevor Horn co-wrote "Everybody Up", the theme song to the comedy series The Glam Metal Detectives broadcast on BBC2 in 1995.

 In 1996, Trevor Horn produced the multi-platinum album Wildest Dreams by Tina Turner.